 Shinzen Young has many helpful youtube videos relating to the methods used in this class and also has helpful websites at www.shinzen.org and www.basicmindfulness.org.

 With Community Dharma Leader Lhasha Tizer

-Tuesday Evening Buddhist Book Group: 6:30- 8:30pm.
+Monday Morning Buddhist Book Study Group: 10:00- 11:30 am.
 This group consists of students who commit to participating in the book group for the entire length of the book.
-Each class begins with 30 minutes of partially guided and silent meditation begins at 6:30pm.
+Each class begins with 30 minutes of partially guided and silent meditation begins at 10:00 am.
 Talks are offered by the teacher, group discussion, and mindful inquiry.
 This group opens to new participants whenever a new book is begun.

 Lhasha Tizer, MS - has been studying, practicing and teaching mindfulness meditation and Buddhist Studies for over 35 years.
 She began practicing in the Insight Meditation tradition 19 years ago.

 She is a graduate of The Community Dharma Leader Program IV through Spirit Rock Meditation Center.
 She teaches weekly class series in Introduction to Mindfulness, and the 4 Foundation of Mindfulness; The 4 Noble Truths; The 4 Brahma Viharas, The Noble 8 Fold Path; The Essential teachings of Insight Meditation; The Ten Perfections/ Paramis; The 5 Hindrances and other individual classes related to the above subjects.